OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 ### Docker rolling application updates

 Docker has become the defaqto container technology to use in the last few years.
-It will come as no surprise therefore, that it natively supports rolling deployments with its concept of a Docker [service](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services/).
+It will come as no surprise therefore, that it natively supports rolling deployments with its concept of a Docker [service](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services).
 Typically a service is a small piece of a much larger architectural picture and is popular with microservices.

 Service's support a number of different options, including a rolling update policy as well as the ability to rollback.

 #### Docker containerised application

-I am doing this exercise using [Docker Desktop](https://docs.docker.com/docker-for-windows/install) for Windows.
+I'm using a pre-built container image of our sample application and utilizng [Docker Desktop](https://docs.docker.com/docker-for-windows/install) for Windows.
 For the sake of simplicity, I am running it predominantly from the command line manually.
 But there are production-ready setups to automate this, which feature the definition of your services in a [Docker Compose](https://docs.docker.com/compose/compose-file/) file, including sections to control automatic updates and rollback settings.

 :::hint
 I don't go through how to build a container image in this post.
 If you are new to Docker, my colleague Shawn has written an excellent series on [containers](https://octopus.com/blog/containerize-a-real-world-web-app).